 Clutches and brakes go hand in hand, when one is overused or abused the other one typically is as well.
-Maintaining a good working order of clutches and brakes is paramount to keeping your manual transmission vehicle in the best possible working order, and saving in the long run when it comes time to replace or repair damaged or faulty parts such as these.
+Maintaining a good working order of brake and clutch is paramount to keeping your manual transmission vehicle in the best possible working order, and saving in the long run when it comes time to replace or repair damaged or faulty parts such as these.

 However, too many road users are not aware of the small incidences that occur daily which could lead to damage or breakdown of these essential parts, but following the tips below will help right those wrongs and keep you going for many km’s to come.